 \subsubsection{Transcriptomics in circulating immune cells}

-A limited number of comprehensive tanscriptional studies comparing circulating immune cells between psoriasis patients and healthy controls have been conducted.
+A limited number of comprehensive transcriptional studies comparing circulating immune cells between psoriasis patients and healthy controls have been conducted.
 The majority of these studies have investigated changes in gene expression between psoriasis and healthy controls in mixed PBMC populations using microarray technologies (Table \ref{tab:Psoriasis_blood_transcriptomics}).

 A study conducted by Coda and colleagues explored the overlap between the DEGs in PBMCs (psoriasis versus controls) and the dysregulated genes when comparing lesional and uninvolved skin biopsies \parencite{Coda2012}.
 The results revealed a limited overlap with more than 50\% of the common genes presenting opposite directions of modulation in the two tissues.
 At the cell type specific level, some studies have performed \textit{in vitro} culture and stimulation of T cells and monocytes \parencite{Palau2013, Jung2004}.
 For instance, Palau and colleagues found forty-two DEGs enriched for cytokine and IFN ($\alpha$, $\beta$ and $\gamma$) signalling pathways when comparing activated CD4$^+$ and CD8$^+$ T cell from psoriasis patients and healthy controls.
 Further understanding of psoriasis-specific systemic gene dysregulation has also been approached through comparison with other chronic inflammatory diseases \parencite{Mesko2015}. %For example, gene expression from psoriasis, IBD and RA PBMCs for 96 immune-relevant genes were compared and identified five DEGs unique for psoriasis as well as a common inflammatory signature consisting of five dysregulated genes in all three diseases \parencite{Mesko2015}.